 Lack of Maintenance

 Keeping your roof healthy can require some work throughout the year.
-In the spring, summer and fall, it’s essential to keep organic debris (leaves, branches, etc.) off of the roof.
-It’s also important to check for moss and other plant life that may have cultivated on roofing shingles.
+In the spring, summer, and fall, it’s essential to keep organic debris (leaves, branches, etc.) off of the roof.
+It’s also important to check for moss and other plant life that may have been cultivated on roofing shingles.

 Over the winter, make sure to clear out ice dams and keep snow off your roof.
 A single cubic foot of snow can weigh up to 20 pounds, which puts a lot of pressure on your roof, making snow and ice removal an essential part of any regular roofing maintenance schedule.